Pesticide application on green spaces, golf courses and for pest management

 Exposure to pesticides

-If you have been exposed to pesticides and do not feel well, call the Poison Control Centre immediately at 1 800 463-5060 and follow instructions.
+If you have been exposed to pesticides and do not feel well, call the Poison Control Centre (in French only) immediately at 1 800 463-5060 and follow instructions.
 If you are seriously ill, go to the emergency room of a hospital and bring the pesticide container label information with you or note the name and registration number of the product to show the triage nurse.